tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+24 March

+- Fixed buffer overflows in the priority replay buffer, which now simply resets the buffer insertion index.
+Note that for effective use of prioritized replay, the batch size and frequency of updates should be sized so the buffer is emptied timely.
+All experiences are first written to the buffer, then once their priority has been determined written to the main memory.
+Sampling works by first taking new elements from the buffer, then if necessary remaining elements from the replay memory according to their priorities.
+This means if updates are rare and batch sizes small in comparison to the buffer size, updates will always be from recent memories.
+- There is a remaining off-by-one sampling error in prioritized replay which makes it unsafe to use as of yet.
+- Removed non-tensorflow old prioritized replay class.

 17th March

 - Merged PR to allow component loading.
 This now enables loading of pretrained